 Workplaces contain numerous hazards that endanger the health and wellbeing of employees.
 However, the presence of unsafe equipment can severely increase these dangers without the knowledge of workers.
 Often, an employee will trust that the equipment he or she is using is safe and dependable.
 Should this not be the case, a serious injury-causing accident can result without warning.

-At Wingate, Russotti, Shapiro & Halperin, LLP, our New York dangerous equipment injury attorneys have seen countless incidents of worker injuries and the devastation that they cause.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our New York dangerous equipment injury attorneys have seen countless incidents of worker injuries and the devastation that they cause.
 These years of experience have given us the insight and knowledge needed for successful representation in workers' compensation cases.
 Do not miss out on vital information that can aid in your recovery, get in touch with us today and receive a free consultation concerning your accident and injuries.
 The knowledge you gain could lead to a healthy and financially stable future.
 To learn how to file a claim for a dangerous equipment injury, call our offices at (212) 986-7353 and schedule a free consultation.

 Construction sites utilize a wide variety of tools, machinery, and equipment to complete a project.
 Each profession requires its own specialized tools, from welders to carpenters, that can have dangerous defects or faulty components that cause serious injuries.
 In addition, there are several types of heavy machinery that workers must only use in a safe and cautious manner.
 Misusing a forklift can lead to a worker becoming impaled, crushed under falling work materials, or injured by collapsing scaffolding.